paulpod/neuromanticsdotnet/source/_posts/That-Syncing-Feeling.md

 [Prolink tools](https://github.com/evanpurkhiser/prolink-tools)
 [Prolink tools manual](https://app.notion.com/p/evanpurkhiser/Prolink-Tools-User-Manual-1c0e5b28732b435a9804b992939ed791#eb891bc2fc7e4d92bc4cc7d16f6316e5)
-Is based on the above, also works, and is nice and simple - JS html and CSS, also creates a "now-playing" overlay for OBS for Twitch DJs.
+Is based on the above, also works, and is nice and simple - JS, HTML and CSS, also creates a "now-playing" overlay for OBS for Twitch DJs.
 Might come back to that.

-Also tried, with no success, a simple app that, I think, tries to send out MIDI clock from the ProDJLink beats - but again, I don't think these CDJs sends that.
+Also tried, with no success, a simple app that, I think, tries to send out MIDI clock from the ProDJLink beats - but again, I don't think these CDJs send that.
 [CDJ-Clock](https://github.com/g-zi/CDJ_Clock)
 (For CDJ clock I also needed to [install MacPorts](https://www.macports.org/install.php), and [Wireshark chmodbpf](https://ports.macports.org/port/wireshark-chmodbpf/))